Overview of tc Server

 tc Server is available in two different editions. tc Server Developer is geared towards the enterprise application developer. tc Server Standard is geared for operators and administrators.

 Table 1.
-Pivotal tc Server Editions
+VMware tc Server Editions

 The following sections describe the tc Server editions: